andre-abadi/andre-abadi.github.io/_posts/2014-02-05-xbmc-downloader-1.md

 [Raspbian](http://www.raspbian.org/) is a version of Debian compiled for the unique [ARM](http://en.wikipedia.org/wiki/ARM_architecture) processor contained within the [Raspberry Pi](http://www.raspberrypi.org/about).
 It is otherwise identical to ‘ordinary’ Debian.

 - [Raspbmc](http://www.raspbmc.com/about/) is to Raspbian what XBMCbuntu is to Ubuntu.
 The Ubuntu step is missed for the sake of performance on the not-so-powerful Raspberry Pi.

-###Conclusion
+#Conclusion

 Hopefully this initial theory lesson has given you a picutre of where in the world of computing you are operating and how the system with which you are interacting came to be.

-In the next part of this guide we will learn how to log into our Linux computer and issue some commands on the CLI.
+In the next part of this guide we will learn about the terminal, how it works and how it is a powerful way to interact with your computer.